 Here are some picture to help estimate of how high to hang your lights above your plants.

 Lights Too far Away

 When your plants are too far away from your light, or not receiving enough light, you will see them stretch.
-They do this to try and get closer to the light, as the closer they are the stronger it is.
-This can cause weak stems, and long internodal spacing.
+They do this to try and get closer to the light, as the closer they are the stronger it is, and they need that light to make food.
+When your plants stretches for the light, it will cause weak stems, and long internodal spacing.

 This will apply more to grows that are using salt based nutrients rather than organics.
 If you are growing organically, the fix won’t be as simple.
-See our plant problems guide or ask for help in the forum to diagnose your problem.
-Then head to the organics section to find out how to fix a cannabis plant problem with organic nutrients..
+See our plant problems guide or ask for help in our cannabis growing forum to fix a cannabis plant problem in organic mediums.Head to the organics section to find out how to fix a cannabis plant problem with organic nutrients.